SMKxx1/SMKxx1.Zaio.github.io/README.md

 2. Press ***CTRL+P*** and change the Destination to **"Save as PDF"**.

 3. You can make adjustments to your preferences and save the file.

+## ❗ I have a Question/Suggestion ❗
+If you have any Questions or Suggestions please go to the issues tab in github and raise a new issue.